Part of the Accessibility audit

 The bottom line

-Every iframe needs a title that describes what is inside.
+Each iframe needs a title that describes what is inside.
 Screen reader users cannot see the embedded content before entering the frame, so the title is their only preview.
-Add it to every embed code before you publish.
+Add it to each embed code before you publish.

 Example findings from a scan